Jasonzhu1207/ZenConverter/README.md

   <img src="docs/assets/zenconverter-cover.png" alt="ZenConverter app icon" width="240">
 </p>

+ZenConverter is a local file converter for Android.
+Pick a file on your phone, convert it on your phone, and keep it off someone else's server.

+The app is built with native Kotlin and Jetpack Compose.
+File access goes through Android's Storage Access Framework, and longer jobs run in a foreground service.
+This is still early, so the app stays deliberately narrow: formats are added one by one, with the rough edges written down instead of hidden.

+**Note:** older phones with limited RAM may crash on large files.
+Even on newer devices, very large files are still something to test carefully.

+## Why Build It

+Desktop users already have plenty of good open-source converters.
+Android feels rougher.
+Many converter apps are cluttered, ad-heavy, oddly priced, or built around uploading your file somewhere first.

-ZenConverter is an open-source Android file converter built around a simple
+ZenConverter is the local-first Android converter I wanted to use:
-rule: private files should not have to leave your phone.

-It is native Kotlin plus Jetpack Compose, uses Android's Storage Access Framework for file access, and runs long conversions through a foreground service.
-It is also intentionally honest.
-ZenConverter is not a universal converter yet.
-Each format is added one path at a time, with limits documented before it is advertised as ready.

-## Why It Exists

-Most online converters are convenient until the file is private, huge, or both.
-ZenConverter takes the slower, sturdier route:

-- files stay on device by default,
+- no network transfer for conversion work,
-- no ads, forced accounts, or remote-upload fallback,
+- no ads, accounts, paywalls, or remote uploads,
-- no `INTERNET` permission in the current app manifest,
+- no `INTERNET` permission in the current Android manifest,
+- no extra permissions unless the app actually needs them,
-- large videos are treated as normal inputs, not edge cases,
+- large videos are treated as real use cases, even if that path is still rough,
-- format support is tracked in the public [support matrix](formats/support-matrix.md).
+- the support list lives in the public [support matrix](formats/support-matrix.md).

 ## Current Status